salvadorpantoja/salvadorpantoja/README.md

 - 👋 Hi, I’m @salvadorpantoja
 - 👀 I’m interested in the intersection between creative video production and code.
-- 🌱 I’m currently learning javascript on freeCodeCamp.
+- 🌱 I’m mostly working with HTML, CSS, Javascript, and Node for my projects, but also tinker a bit with Python.
-- 💞️ I’m looking to collaborate on open source projects
+- 💞️ I’m looking to collaborate on open source projects.

 <!---